Club Services Chair

 Some clubs teach photography or Photoshop classes at no charge for youngsters or at Senior Centers.
 There are clubs that prepare print photo galleries for local hospitals, Community Centers, or senior facilities.
 Photography clubs have offered their services at no charge to photograph animals for adoption at shelters, children at school events, or glamour shots for cancer survivors.
 Clubs have donated their members' prints for auction to raise money for relief efforts.
 Other clubs prepare photo shows specifically to share with community groups.
 Help with these projects and other community service efforts is available for PSA member clubs.

-The annual Council's Challenge, Newsletter, and Web Site Contests are available for PSA-member Clubs and Councils as well as PSA Chapters, which are comprised of regional PSA individual members.
-They usually begin in the spring (early March), with deadlines in time for the winners to be congratulated at the PSA Conference.
+The annual Councils' Challenge, Newsletter Contest, Website Contest, and PSA Youth Photography Showcase are available for PSA-member Clubs and Councils as well as PSA Chapters, which are comprised of regional PSA individual members.
+Some competitions begin in January, with deadlines in time for the winners to be congratulated at the PSA Conference.

 PSA Club Consultants (these are all consultants and the "go to" person)